interledger/rfcs/0001-interledger-architecture/0001-interledger-architecture.md

 An example of an application layer protocol is the [Simple Payment Setup Protocol (SPSP)](../0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md), which communicates the destination ILP address and related details over HTTPS, and uses STREAM as the transport layer protocol.

 Many different messaging protocols can be defined on and above the Application level of the Interledger clearing system.
-Some may even be built on top of each other.

-### Packetized Money
+#### Comparison to Traditional Financial Infrastructure

+The layers of Interledger are similar to the different layers of traditional inter-bank systems:

+- Interledger's _Application_ layer serves a similar purpose as _messaging_ in banking terms.
+- Interledger's _Transport_ and _Interledger_ layers combined are similar to a _clearing_ system in banking, though there are some differences.
+(For more details, see [IL-RFC-32: Peering, Clearing, and Settling](../0032-peering-clearing-settlement/0032-peering-clearing-settlement.md).)
+- Interledger's _Link protocols_ don't have a direct banking equivalent, but they provide authenticated messaging to enable the Interledger Protocol layer, and they also associate settlement events in the underlying ledgers to balances in the Interledger Protocol layer.
+- The underlying _Ledger_ systems are equivalent of _settlement_ in banking terms.

+### Interledger Protocol Flow

 Interledger moves money by relaying _packets_.
 In the Interledger Protocol, a "prepare" packet represents a possible movement of some money and comes with a condition for releasing it.
-As the packet moves forward through the chain of connectors, the sender and the connectors lock up some money specified in the packet, subtracting fees as it goes.
-When the prepare packet arrives at the receiver, if the amount of money to be received is acceptable, the receiver fulfills the condition with a "fulfill" packet that releases the funds from the last connector to the receiver.
-Connectors pass the "fulfill" packet back up the chain, releasing money along the way, until the sender's money has been paid to the first connector.
+As the packet moves forward through the chain of connectors, the sender and connectors prepare balance changes for the accounts between them.
+The connectors also adjust the amount for any currency conversions and fees subtracted.

+When the prepare packet arrives at the receiver, if the amount of money to be received is acceptable, the receiver fulfills the condition with a "fulfill" packet that confirms the balance change in the account between the last connector and the receiver.
+Connectors pass the "fulfill" packet back up the chain, confirming the planned balance changes along the way, until the sender's money has been paid to the first connector.

 ![Diagram: a prepare packet flows forward from Sender to Connector, to another Connector, to Receiver.
 A fulfill packet flows backward from Receiver to the second Connector, to the first Connector, to the Sender.](../shared/graphs/packet-flow-happy.svg)

 At any step along the way, a connector or the receiver can reject the payment, sending a "reject" packet back up the chain.
 This can happen if the receiver doesn't want the money, or a connector can't forward it.
 A prepared payment can also expire without the condition being fulfilled.
-In all these cases, any money that was locked up is returned to its original owners.
+In all these cases, no balances change.

 ![Diagram: a prepare packet flows forward from Sender to Connector, to another Connector, who rejects it.
 A reject packet flows backward from the second Connector to the first Connector, then to the Sender.](../shared/graphs/packet-flow-reject.svg)

 The flow is specified in detail in [IL-RFC-27: Interledger Protocol version 4](../0027-interledger-protocol-4/0027-interledger-protocol-4.md).

-#### Packet Size
+#### Packetized Money

 A packet does not have to represent the full amount of a real-world payment. _Transport protocols_ built on top of the Interledger Protocol can combine many small-value packets into a single large-value payment, rejecting and retrying individual packets as necessary to achieve the desired outcome.
-Using small packets in this way has several benefits for the network:
+Using small packets (in terms of the amount of money represented, not the data size) in this way has several benefits for the network:

-- Small packets lock up less money at the same time.
-This lets the same money be more frequently, increasing its efficiency.
 - Small packets reduce the "free option problem" where senders can lock up connectors' funds, then either take the promised deal or not depending on whether exchange rates move in their favor.
 - Small packets involve small connectors (those with less funds available) in more transactions, and lower the barrier to entry for operating a connector, since moving less than the full amount of a payment can still be useful.
 - Small packets let participants settle their balances more often, so that the outstanding balance between two participants can remain low even when sending large payments.

 The Interledger Protocol does not have a specific definition of "small", nor a size limit on packets.
-A rule of thumb for "how small" a packet should be is that the average payment should consist of several packets and a large payment should consist of many packets.
-More generally, the Interledger design works best when payments are divided into the smallest pieces that are practical to send.
+Each connector can choose minimum and maximum packet sizes they are willing to relay; as a result, any path's maximum packet size is the smallest maximum packet size among the connectors in that path.
+To be compatible with as much of the network as possible, one should choose packet sizes that fit between the minimum and maximum values of as many connectors as possible.

 ### Addresses